VishalRu/Search-Engine/README.md

 And, after implementing above discussed algorithms and we analyzed the results using different input data set on differnt algorthmss.

-Please refer to the wiki page for the analysis of various algorithms.
+Please refer to the "Analysis of Algorithms in Text based Search Engine" for the analysis of various algorithms.